Blog

 It’s the part of you that says, “Careful — don’t do anything that might get you rejected.”
 It’s the part that replays conversations, second‑guesses your tone, and warns you not to be “too much” or “not enough.”
 It’s trying to protect you from loneliness, which we now know has real, measurable impacts on health, wellbeing, and even lifespan.
 Feeling connected, accepted, and understood isn’t just emotionally comforting — it’s biologically essential.

 So no — having that voice doesn’t mean something is wrong with you.
 It means you’re human.
 It means your nervous system is doing its job, even if it’s a little overzealous.
-The inner critic isn’t broken.
-It’s just outdated.
-It learned its strategies in childhood, in classrooms, in families, in moments of shame or exclusion — and it hasn’t updated its software since.
+The inner critic isn't broken; it's using a survival strategy that was very effective for a younger version of you, even if it feels like 'too much' for the adult you are today.

 But here’s the good news: you can teach it new ways to protect you.
 You can help it evolve.
 You can shift it from a panicked alarm bell into a wise, grounded advisor.
 And that shift starts with understanding, not exile.